seonWKim/blog_os/README.md

         println!("{}", y); // Outputs: 42
         }
       ```
         - the `Wrapper` has the same memory layout as the u32, allowing safe transmutation between the two types
         - `transmute` allows you to reinterpret the bits of a value as another type
+- `repr(C)`
+    - specifies that a struct or enum should use the C programming language's memory layout
+    - important when interoperability with C code and for ensuring a predictable memory layout, which can be
+      crucial for low-level programming tasks
+        - by default, Rust's struct's field ordering is undefined

 - Derive macros
     - `#[derive(Debug, Clone, Copy, PartialEq, Eq)]`